PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 <p>&nbsp;</p>

 ## API
-To create a Cloud Hook using the GraphQL API, you can use the `create_cloud_hook` mutation.
+To create a Cloud Hook using the [API](/orchestration/concepts/api.html), you can use the `create_cloud_hook` mutation.
 For example, to create an email Cloud Hook you'd use the following mutation:

 ```graphql
 mutation {